The Resident (part ten)

 Today she was resolved to listen, to be interested in what interested Bridge.
 Not be angry he explained things to her, but take the explanation as a beginning…

 “…so they would take the ten acres as an easement, if your grandfather can agree at least to that.
 I mean, he keeps it woods, it almost can’t make any difference.
 The strip has to go parallel to the road, so the trees won’t need cutting.
 Probably.”

 “That’s good,” Debra said, neutrally.
 Because those bitches aren’t cutting our trees.

-Teconieshe for eighteen days had made himself scarce.
-He knew his granddaughter was after him.
-While they all had waited for Desander and Wissary’s new plantings…
+Teconieshe had made himself scarce for eighteen days, knowing his granddaughter was after him.
+And they all had waited for Desander and Wissary’s new plantings.

 “Did we really sell John’s house out from under him?” she wanted to ask.

 (2022, Stephanie Foster)